wjang96/wjang96.github.io/_posts/2023-09-15-Singaporean Household Income: Where Do You Stand in your Planning Area?.markdown

 ![DF_wideformat]({{ '/assets/onemap_1.png' | relative_url }})

-Tooltip can be added to display the counts of households under the category.
+Tooltips for each planning area can be added to display the counts of households under the income bracket.

 ![DF_wideformat]({{ '/assets/onemap_3.png' | relative_url }})